nasht/TrafficLights/WorkLog.md

 23:10 - Todos for tomorrow - figure out what makes sense to unit test & add unit tests.
 Think about alternative approaches.

 23:45 - A quick fix to contraints to make sure the app looks good on iPhone 5 as well, and I head off to bed.

+Tuesday:

+11:30 am: Start work again.

+Tweaked autolayout and added a stop feature to the lights.

+12:00pm :
+Unit tests : Struggled to think of useful tests given the simplicity of the solution.
+I also struggeled to implement a check to verify that the light is amber after some time.
+I played a bit with using GCD to make the light controller Async, but as ever, once we get to multithreading we start getting all sorts of lovely edge cases to consider.
+In the "real world" this is probably a path I'd take
+I also spent some time cleaning up the code and removing hardcoded strings of text.
+I removed the all caps values of the enums to try to make the code more idiomatic - and gooddamn I still wish Xcode supports refactor.
+What a waste of time renaming is right now!
+13:37: Updated this work log and the readme file.